byui-cse/itm300-course/source/module-03/project-lab.md

 * In the *Enter an event source* type in **cognito-idp.amazonaws.com**
 * You should see a <span class='amz-link'>Initiate Auth</span> and a <span class='amz-link'>ResponseToAuthChallenge</span> in the list.
 You can click on the response to see if a login was successful or not.

+Failed Login Attempt includes an errorCode and errorMessage

 <div class="results">
 "userAgent": "Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:127.0) Gecko/20100101 Firefox/127.0",
 "errorCode": "NotAuthorizedException",
 "errorMessage": "Incorrect username or password.",
 </div>

+Successful Login Attempt includes a accessToken

 <div class="results">
 "responseElements": {